Teneo

 Teneo is a public relations and advisory company.
-The company was founded in June 2011 by Declan Kelly, Paul Keary, and Doug Band, and currently has more than 1,450 employees located in 40 offices.
-In 2019, Teneo sold a majority stake to CVC Capital Partners, at a total valuation of around $700 million.
+The company was founded in June 2011 by Declan Kelly, Paul Keary, and Doug Band, and as of 2025 has more than 1,600 employees located in 40 offices.
+Majority owned by CVC Capital Partners since 2019, Teneo's value was estimated at about $2.3 billion in August 2025.
 Today the company is led by Chairwoman Ursula Burns and CEO Paul Keary.
-Burns was appointed chairwoman in July 2021, following Kelly's resignation in the wake of revelations of inappropriate behavior at a charity event.

-Teneo has been the subject of controversy primarily over its extensive ties to the Clinton family and the leveraging of those ties for its business purposes.
-Founder Declan Kelly was a close associate of the Clintons and Economic Envoy to Ireland under Secretary of State Hillary Clinton, and the firm has employed personnel connected to the family, including Huma Abedin while she was still working at the Department of State.
+In its early years, Teneo was the subject of controversy primarily over its business ties to the Clinton family.
+In later years, the firm's work within authoritarian regimes has also proven controversial.

 History

-CVC Capital Partners has described Teneo's core service as "providing strategic and communications services, which covers a wide array of engagements such as customer communications, crisis management, investor relations, digital and social media consulting, executive recruitment, and litigation management."
+CVC Capital Partners has described Teneo as providing "strategic communications, investor relations, restructuring, management consulting, physical & cyber risk, financial advisory, corporate governance advisory, ESG, political & policy risk, and talent advisory to help clients address the most complex business challenges and opportunities."
 Headquartered at 280 Park Avenue in Manhattan, as of 2019 the firm had offices in 18 other locations as well.